beefowler/Eukaryote_Procedures/README.md

 # Before Modeling
-In this section we describe the steps we took to generate the model inputs from the raw FCB data.
+In this section we describe the steps we took to generate the model inputs from the FCB data.
 The scripts used are available in the Before_Modeling directory.
 Please contact us if you would like to work from the model inputs or other upstream data products.

 Our value for the volbins vector, which is used to group cells into the size bins, can be found in Before_Modeling/Volbins.mat.
 If volbins is changed significantly, other modifications to the model scripts need to be considered.
 See below section on Model Sensitivity to Bin Size for more details.